bhaskar-repo/meeting-planner-backend/README.md

 ### running locally

  1. create new folder in your system
- 2. open that folder in cmd or linux terminal and execute following command in sequence.
+ 2. open that folder in cmd or linux terminal and execute following commands in sequence.

  ```
  > git init